folke/lazydev.nvim/README.md

   then those types won't be available in your workspace.
 - completion for module names when typing `require(...)` will only return loaded modules in your workspace.
-- To get around the above, you can pre-load those plugins with the `library` option.
+- To get around the above, you can:
+  - pre-load those plugins with the `library` option.
+  - use the **nvim-cmp** completion source to get all available modules.
 - Neovim types are **NOT** included and also no longer needed on **Neovim >= 0.10**